microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ## Logging

 Externally there is logging both to console output and optionally to a log file.
 When using as a DLL, subscribing to event 'Log_MessageLogged' will provide the same information in 'LogMessage' object format.
-See examples above and below.

 ### Example

 LogMessage Callback

 ```c#
 Log.MessageLogged += Log_MessageLogged;